 Dear Metal Lords,

 When you come for us in your never ending quest to extinguish all humanity, I need to point something out.
 I get that we are soft, fleshy life forms, often out of shape and doughy.
-However, do we need to be reminded of this as your are killing us with your solid blue super muscular death machines.
-Robots should not have six pack abs and pectorals the size of bowling balls.
+However, do we need to be reminded of this as you are killing us with your solid blue super muscular death machines.
+Robots should not have six-pack abs and pectorals the size of bowling balls.
 Thank you for your time.

 Awaiting death at your metal hands.

 Why is it there?
 It is such a stark contrast to the robot’s design and coloration.
 That poor, poor reptile.
-I would shed a tear for you but that would be a sign to weakness and would cause my instant termination via our electronic emperors.
+I would shed a tear for you, but that would be a sign of weakness and would cause my instant termination via our electronic emperors.